cdelker/schemdraw/docs/usage/placement.rst

 Alignment
 *********

-The second purpose for anchors is aligning new elements with respect to existing elements.
+Anchors are also used to align new elements with respect to existing elements.

 Suppose a resistor has just been placed, and now an Opamp should be connected to the resistor.
-The `anchor` method tells the Drawing which input on the Opamp should align with resistor.
+The :py:meth:`schemdraw.elements.Element.anchor` method tells the Drawing which anchor on the Opamp should align with resistor.
 Here, an Opamp is placed at the end of a resistor, connected to the opamp's `in1` anchor (the inverting input).

 .. jupyter-execute::